-Children who are entitled to free school meals are able to receive one free music lesson per week through Lewisham Music OR one enrichment club each week.
+Children who are entitled to free school meals can receive one arts and one sports enrichment club per term.

 Charges for other 'chargeable activities' may also be fully or partially remitted.
 Details of any remission arrangements will be made clear when parents are informed of charges for individual activities.